 Taking a screenshot is a simple yet essential part of using a smartphone.
 It is basically a picture of the contents of your screen at that moment.
 The simplest way to take a screenshot is by pressing the Volume down and power button together, and this method works for almost all Android phones.
 There are several reasons why you need to take a screenshot.
 It could be to save a memorable conversation, share a funny joke that was cracked in some group chat, to share information about what is being displayed on your screen, or to show off your cool new wallpaper and theme.

 Now a simple screenshot captures only the same portion of the screen that is visible.
 If you had to take a picture of a long conversation or a series of posts, then the process becomes difficult.
 You would have to take multiple screenshots and then stitch them together to share the entire story.
 However, almost all modern Android smartphones now provide an efficient solution for that, and this is known as Scrolling screenshot.
-This feature allows you to take a continuous long screenshot that covers several pages by automatically scrolling and taking pictures at the same time.
+This feature allows you to take a continuous long screenshot on iPhone/Android that covers several pages by automatically scrolling and taking pictures at the same time.
 Now some smartphone brands like Samsung, Huawei, and LG have this feature built-in.
 Others can easily use a third-party for the same.

 How to Capture Scrolling Screenshots on Android